 To simplify access to the device memory space, there is an address dictionary which divides the memory areas into tokens.
 This dictionary is used to access memory areas and individual registers using names, rather than direct addresses.
-This token approach results in more readable code while saving the user from needing to remember individual addresses.
+This token approach results in more readable code while reducing the need to remember individual addresses.